alice-sebego/bookstore/readme.md

 ## Objectif
 For this exercise with 2iTech Academy / M2i, we have to display an author's bibliography

+NB : Instructions in french language (Translation to English => WIP)

 ### Remarque :